BOOK-BLOG/diary-graph/README.md

 # diary-graph
-Kepp diaries in just a few minutes.
+Keep diaries in just a few minutes.